lukas-hinterleitner/master-thesis/README_SLURM.md

 # Distributed Processing with SLURM

-This document explains how to run the computations in a distributed manner using SLURM job scheduling.
+This document explains how to run the gradient similarity computations in a distributed manner using SLURM job scheduling.

 ## Overview

 The code supports processing the entire dataset in parallel by dividing it into smaller partitions and distributing them across multiple SLURM jobs.
-This significantly speeds up computation compared to sequential execution.
+This significantly speeds up computation compared to sequential execution, which is especially important for large language models and datasets.

 ## Setup

 Ensure your environment is set up as described in the main `README.md`.
+Make sure all dependencies are installed and the .env file is properly configured.

 ## Running Distributed Jobs